antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 A few observations on the prompt above:

 - The prompt is carefully crafted.
-    - Other research efforts often use much shorter prompts like "You chess master."
+    - Other research efforts often use much shorter prompts like "You are chess master."
 - FEN is explicitly postulated as the way to communicate the "game field."
-- Both AN and plain English are "allowed" as user input.
+- Both AN and plain English are "allowed" as user inputs.

 **Remark:** Below the LLM persona is referred to as "ChessMaster" or "CM".